 The Cottage caters to those who want a unique and exclusive residence within walking distance of downtown Franklin.
 All applicants must be approved by our Cottage Manager, Jason Clairmont.

 Cottage Rates: **Due to the city of Franklin regulations, we can only accommodate stays of more than 21 days.
-Please inquire about pricing options.** Email Jason Clairmont or call 615-509-4418.
+Please inquire about pricing options.** Email Jason Clairmont for more information.